Our Water polo team, practices Sunday mornings from 11:00am - 12:30pm at MacEwan University Pool.

-We train from the Thursday following Labour Day (Sept 8) until the Thursday preceding Victoria Day (May 18).
+We train from Sunday Sept 13th until May 16th.
 We take two weeks off at the end of December for the holidays.

 A number of players also participate with the Edmonton Tsunami Club's Masters Group.
-This group scrimmages Sundays this year, also at NAIT pool.
-To join our players who go to this group, see Corey.
+To join our players who go to this group, see https://www.edmontontsunami.com/.

 All members are required to pay the Making Waves Aquatics Club fee of $65.
 This covers registration with Waterpolo Alberta and liability insurance.

 In addition, practices fees for water polo alone are:

 Members who want to swim as well as play water polo save on their fees!
 We also offer drop-in memberships for those who wish to swim with us only occasionally.

 For all the details on our membership fees, see the Registration page

 Anyone interested in swimming with a masters swim club.
 We welcome anyone whether they're men or women, young or not so young, gay, lesbian, bisexual or straight, in the closet or out.
 Our members swim with the club for many different reasons, some to improve their fitness, some to socialize and meet new friends, some to train for competitions (swimming, triathalon, etc).